 As of January 2013 in America, smartphones accounted for half of all mobile phones and were poised to take over feature phones in 2013.
 In fact, as of 2011, the number of U.S. wireless devices outnumbered the U.S. population!
 No wonder we are moving in a direction that allows our websites to display better on a mobile device.

-So just to be clear, almost all sites can be “viewed” on a mobile/tablet device, it is just how user-friendly of an experience it is or not.
+So just to be clear, almost all websites can be “viewed” on a mobile/tablet device, it is just how user-friendly of an experience it is or not.
 By default, static websites will shrink to fit the smaller devices causing the user to zoom in and out (pinch-to-zoom) or scroll left and right — making it more difficult to find what they are looking for.
-These static sites can inhibit the experience even further by using rollover pulldown navigation which may not work on the smaller devices that only respond to finger-touch (not mouse hovers/rollovers).
-This means your subpages may not be accessible.

-So what are you mobile-friendly options you say?
-Well, a website that would convert to all different screen sizes and orientations (horizontal and vertical views) of any device and allow for normal vertical scrolling that is native to normal desktop users – the way it was meant to be.
+So what are your mobile-friendly options you say?
+Well, a responsive website that will convert to all different screen sizes and orientations (horizontal and vertical views) of any device and allow for normal vertical scrolling that is native to normal desktop users – the way it was meant to be.
+This is called Responsive Design.
 See example (right) of what should happen when a website converts content from a 3-column layout to 1-column layout allowing for larger more readable text and imagery.

-We believe a responsive website will prove to be your greatest asset in the coming years.
-Your readers and customers will appreciate the extra thought and care that goes into making their mobile experience easier to find what they are looking for, because websites really are ALL about usability and effectiveness.
+If your site does not pass the mobile-friendly test you should convert to a “responsive” website right away.
+This is required in the age of mobile devices.
+Websites really are ALL about usability and effectiveness.
 Eventually, there will be no more talk of mobile-friendly websites: there will just be websites, and it will be expected to adapt to all screen sizes.
 Don’t get left behind!